Rizal, Cagayan

-Rizal, being on the border of Cagayan and Apayao provinces, has a cool climate similar to Baguio's.
-It attracts excursionists and vacationists anytime, especially in summer.

-Rizal is home to Cagayan's legendary figures – Biuag and Malana – who were said to have fought their epic battle for supremacy over the hand of the beautiful "Maguinganay" by swapping volleys of uprooted trees and live cattle.
-Their hangouts, two high mountains and a steep trail called "escolta" from where they uprooted trees to hurl at one another, can still be seen in Malaueg (Rizal).

-Local crops are corn, rice and tobacco.
-It is known before of its specie as "Matalag", which means men and women alike to go for its aroma and suaveness.
-Its bananas and mangoes have become a good source of revenue.

-Etymology

-It is named after Jose Rizal.
+In the 21st century, the town grew notorious for the multiple incidents of assassinations among local politicians, with three mayors being killed since the 1980s.

 History

 Spanish regime

 The incorporation of the town was dated early 1500s during the Spanish era in the Philippines.
-The name became permanently until 1903 when the town was renamed in the honor of the Philippine National Hero Dr. José Rizal.
+At that time, the town was called "Malaueg", from the word "ueg" that means creek or river.
+The name was used until 1903 when the town was renamed in honor of Filipino nationalist José Rizal.

 During the Spanish regime, the town was said to be the rest spots of the Spanish Authorities, friars and some locals, because of its cool environmental climate.
 Malaueg people build the largest stone convents for the friars, some nipa hut houses for Spanish Authorities and some ordinary houses for the locals.
 Malaueg became a center of Christianity next to Nueva Segovia after the Malaueg Church was built.

-In 1607 the area was the site of Caquenga's Revolt.
+In 1607, the area was the site of Caquenga's Revolt.
 With the creation of the Nueva Segovia diocese in 1595 in the Cagayan Valley, Catholic missionaries from Europe began flooding into the region to convert the indigenous inhabitants to the Catholic faith.
 Per the Dominican account, Pagulayan, the chief of Nalfotan, had tried contacting Catholic missionaries for years.
 Fray Pedro then accepted the invitation and went to Nalfotan to visit Pagulayan and the Malaueg people.
 To his astonishment, he found a church erected and the people waiting to adopt the religion.
 However, Caquenga, an indigenous animist leader, or priestess, apprehended the coming of the friar.
 Christianity posed a threat to her indigenous animism, and Catholic missionaries and Spanish officials worked continuously to eradicate animism.
 In response to this threat against her spiritual beliefs, she gathered a group of followers and they revolted against the priest.